 Ever been intrigued by the idea of a live Christmas tree that you can plant in your yard after the holidays?
 Us too.
-This year we decided to give it a try.
+We decided to give it a try.

 For help, I turned to my local experts at Stonegate Gardens in historic Lincoln, MA, (who earlier this fall did a beautiful job planting my new hornbeam trees).
 My first question of owner Lynne Bower was, does she even recommend it?
 “Yes, absolutely!” was her answer, “though there are some important things to consider…”